AnalyzeOrFeed/aof-replay-client/readme.md

 ````
 in the root directory **AND** in the source directory.

-In the src/app directory, run
+In the src directory, run
 ````shell
 bower install
 ````